tinyhttp/tinyhttp/site/pages/md/learn.md

 #### Example

-Usually, in a tinyhttp app you initiatialize a client for your database and later query with it inside middlewares.
+In a tinyhttp app you initiatialize a client for your database and later query with it inside middlewares.

 Here's a simple [example](https://github.com/talentlessguy/tinyhttp/tree/master/examples/mongodb) with MongoDB: